 Like I mentioned earlier, a lot of Alex's other ideological ancestors were firmly on board with segregationist candidate George Wallace during that campaign.

-But I should also tell you that in 1976, Goldwater was inducted into the International Swimming Hall of Fame.
+I don't know what to make of Barry's involvement with Nixon, but I should also tell you that in 1976, Goldwater was inducted into the International Swimming Hall of Fame.

-Also, there was a great exchange that I found between him and John McCain about, like, Goldwater was like, if I was in charge, you never would have been at that Hanoi Hilton.
+Also, there was a great exchange that I found between him and John McCain about like Goldwater was like, if I was in charge, you never would have been at that Hanoi Hilton.

 You never would have been a POW of the Vietnam if I had been in charge.

-McCain's response, I think, is nice and snappy.
+And McCain's response, I think, is nice and snappy.

 And it's like, you're right.